Fighting Canadian Drug Possession Charges in Toronto

 Drug deaths are on the rise as is the number of people arrested for drug offences.
 In 2019, there was a 48% increase in drug offences related to opioids and a 3% increase in charges related to cocaine and meth.
 The result is an overwhelmed court system with a huge backlog of cases delayed due to COVID.

 To help clear the backlog, many drug possession cases have been withdrawn or stayed – in fact, 85% of all drug related charges in courts across Ontario in 2020 have been withdrawn.
 These dismissals are also in response to a push from public health officials asking legislators to decriminalize drug use.
-It also comes a year after a 2020 directive asking federal prosecutors to avoid prosecuting drug possession charges
+It also comes a year after a 2020 directive asking federal prosecutors to avoid prosecuting drug possession charges.

 In Ontario there are no mandatory minimum sentences for simple drug possession, but if there are aggravating factors associated with the possession such as that it was for the benefit of organized crime, or associated with the use of a weapon, or connected with a youth there will certainly be increased penalties.